Which city is cheaper, Rome or Athens?

 The summer brings many poeple to Athens as well as Rome.
 Most visitors come to Athens for the city activities and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Rome because of the city activities, the music scene, and the family-friendly experiences.

 Athens is around the same temperature as Rome in the summer.
-The temperature in Athens is usually 27°C (81°F) in July, and Rome stays around 25°C (77°F).
+The daily temperature in Athens averages around 27°C (81°F) in July, and Rome fluctuates around 25°C (77°F).

 The sun comes out a lot this time of the year in Rome.
 People are often attracted to the plentiful sunshine in Athens this time of the year.
 In the summer, Athens often gets around the same amount of sunshine as Rome.
 Athens gets 357 hours of sunny skies this time of year, while Rome receives 338 hours of full sun.